-Code Title Description Credits General Education WIC Prerequisite(s) Frequency PHY 230 Quantum Physics This course is an introduction to quantum physics, the history of its discovery and creation, the basic quantum effects (and experiments demonstrating them), the mathematical formalism of quantum theory, and the applications to information, communication, and computation sciences.
+Code Title Description Credits General Education WIC Prerequisite(s) Frequency Cross- listed PHY 2030 Quantum Physics This course is an introduction to quantum physics, the history of its discovery and creation, the basic quantum effects (and experiments demonstrating them), the mathematical formalism of quantum theory, and the applications to information, communication, and computation sciences.
 We will follow a modern approach, motivated by deep conceptual problems, which takes the viewpoint that quantum effects, such as entanglement, are an information resource for communications and computations.
 This viewpoint is causing a revival of the interest in quantum theory where now the emphasis is on its information content.
 We will concentrate mostly on finite systems; thus linear algebra and elementary probability theory will suffice.
-We will introduce states, observables, quantum dynamics, entanglement, no-cloning, etc., and their applications to cryptography, quantum communication and computing, etc. Scientific Investigation MAT 105 Offered irregularly PHY 260 Physical Electronics This course gives basic knowledge of the physics of semiconductors.
+We will introduce states, observables, quantum dynamics, entanglement, no-cloning, etc., and their applications to cryptography, quantum communication and computing, etc. 3 Cr.
+6 ECTS Cr.
+Scientific Investigation MAT 1005 Offered irregularly PHY 2060 Physical Electronics This course gives basic knowledge of the physics of semiconductors.
 Main types of semiconductor devices and their properties are studied.
 Some typical electronic circuits, their use and characteristics, are discussed.
-Students will also become familiar with using modern electronic instruments for measurement and data collection.
+Students will also become familiar with using modern electronic instruments for measure- ment and data collection.
 3 Cr.
 6 ECTS Cr.
-MAT 100 or equivalent Offered irregularly PHY 310 Thermodynamics and Statistical Mechanics Thermodynamics describes phenomena and concepts typical of huge systems (e.g., temperature, entropy, work, heat) while statistical mechanics provides a bridge from the micro to the macro description of such systems (via micro-canonical, canonical, and grand canonical probability distributions).
+MAT 1000 or equivalent Offered irregularly PHY 3010 Thermodynamics and Statistical Mechanics Thermodynamics describes phenomena and concepts typical of huge systems (e.g., temperature, entropy, work, heat) while statistical mechanics provides a bridge from the micro to the macro description of such systems (via mi- cro-canonical, canonical, and grand canonical probability distributions).
 These concepts and methods are of central importance in physics but also in a wide range of other disciplines such as chemistry, material science, biology, ecology, engineering, complex systems, energy economics and policies, etc. This course will cover the laws of thermodynamics, thermodynamic potentials, Boltzmann statistics, quantum statistics, etc. 3 Cr.
 6 ECTS Cr.
-MAT 212 and PHY 110 Offered irregularly PHY 320 Advanced Quantum Physics The goal of this course is starting from the quantum description of states and dy- namics and applying techniques such as perturbation theory, variational or semi- classical analysis, mean field theory, etc. to apply quantum theory to the study of the structure and transformations of matter.
+MAT 2012 and PHY 1010 Offered irregularly PHY 3020 Advanced Quantum Physics The goal of this course is starting from the quantum description of states and dynamics and applying techniques such as perturbation theory, variational or semiclassical analysis, mean field theory, etc. to apply quantum theory to the study of the structure and transformations of matter.
 A typical example is the description of metals as a gas of electrons in a crystal lattice.
-Some of the topics covered will be three-dimensional Schrodinger equation and angular momentum, bound and scattering states, quantum tunneling, identical particles, etc. This course is essen- tial for such applied courses as PHY 420 Condensed Matter Physics and PHY 460 Materials Science.
+Some of the top-ics covered will be three-dimensional Schrodinger equation and angular momentum, bound and scattering states, quantum tunneling, identical particles, etc. This course is essential for such applied courses as PHY 4020 Condensed Matter Physics and PHY 4060 Materials Science.
 3 Cr.
 6 ECTS Cr.
-MAT 212 and PHY 230 Offered irregularly
+MAT 2012 and PHY 2030 Offered irregularly